-Even in one accident he badly injured his neck and back to fell from a platform at an election campaign rally.
-Therefore, his braveness of fighting against corruption & poverty won a plurality of seats in the July 2018 elections.
-Then he became 22nd prime minister of Pakistan.
+Even in one accident he badly injured his neck and back to falling from a platform at an election campaign rally.
+Therefore, his braveness in fighting against corruption & poverty won a plurality of seats in the July 2018 elections.
+Then he became the 22nd prime minister of Pakistan.
 The first cricketer to be knighted a prime minister of any country.

-Imran Khan remains a philanthropist in the public eyes.
-He has a great passion to build a cancer hospital after his mother died with those diseases in 1985.
-His wish was fulfilled by completing Shaukat Khanum Hospital in Lahore in 1994 named with Khan’s mother.
+Imran Khan remains a philanthropist in the public eye.
+He has a great passion to build a cancer hospital after his mother died of those diseases in 1985.
+His wish was fulfilled by completing Shaukat Khanum Hospital in Lahore in 1994 named after Khan’s mother.

 1 of 20